kislayaaakash/weather-app/README.md

       - Swagger was used to implement the Open API specification.
 2. These specifications acted as a **single source of truth**, enabling teams to develop and test their components independently.

+##

 #### Integrating Open Weather API

-The City Weather Advisory Service is based on **reactive programming paradigm** coupled **circuit breaker design pattern**, for non-blocking and asynchronous execution.
+The City Weather Advisory Service is based on **reactive programming paradigm** along with **circuit breaker design pattern**, for non-blocking and asynchronous execution.
 This approach ensures high performance, scalability, resilience and fault-tolerant making it an ideal solution for a weather service that can receive multiple concurrent requests.

 ##### Why a Reactive Approach and Circuit Breaker Pattern?